acorn-io/runtime/docs/docs/38-authoring/31-nested-acorns.md

 //...
 ```

-## Desribe a deployment pipeline with Acorns and services
+## Describe a deployment pipeline with Acorns and services

 To describe an entire deployment with Acorns you declare each Acorn and define a profile for the deployment type.
 You can also use `services` to provide infrastructure components to the app deployment.